SeniorKullken/Pet-Mk-VII/README.md

 6. Last minute debugging/patching😇 using the dashboard as developing terminal (using ssh, xRDP or VisualCode)

 # The journey is the goal
-The goul with our work is "It should be fun" and "The journey is the goal".
+The goal with our work is "It should be fun" and "The journey is the goal".
 <table>
     <tr>History: Pet-Mk.VIII early iterations
       <td><img src="./doc/Pet-Mk.VIII_build_phase_04(design_iterations).png" width="400px"></td>